ContactEngineering/topobank/docs/deploy.rst

     AWS_S3_USE_SSL=True # this is default
     AWS_S3_VERIFY=False  # currently the certificate is not valid

+    # Backup Settings
+    # ------------------------------------------------------------------------------
+    #
+    # Periodically database dumps will be written to the defined S3 bucket
+    # with prefix "backup".
+    #
+    # For more information about the used docker image: https://hub.docker.com/r/codestation/go-s3-backup/
+    #
+    # set 6 (!) cron job-like fields: secs minutes hours day_of_month month day_of_week
+    # or predefined schedules
+    # or "none" for single backup once
+    # for more information see: https://godoc.org/github.com/robfig/cron
+    DBBACKUP_SCHEDULE=@daily

 Replace all "<...>" values with long random strings or known passwords, as described.
 For the Django secret and the passwords you can also use punctuation.